 Natalie brings new experiences to AMaGA and is committed to building skills in the sector, helping museums deliver sustainable collections and help connect museums, partners, communities and the wider public in ways that celebrate culture and collections in engaging and innovative ways.

-From her role working with Postgrad students as Research Culture Officer at Curtin University, she brings to AMaGA Western Australia eight years’ experience of running workshops, the ability to build and maintain relationships with people from diverse backgrounds and a genuine love of helping people.
+From her role working with Postgrad students as Research Culture Officer at Curtin University, she brings to AMaGA Western Australia eight years’ experience of running workshops and a genuine love of helping people.
 In her spare time Julie enjoys road tripping around our wonderful state with camera in hand.

 Contact Julie about Collections WA and promoting your digital collection.